 International Harvester Becomes Navistar International Corporation

-In 1980s, following challenging economic times, International Harvester begins selling off certain divisions.
+In the 1980s, following challenging economic times, International Harvester begins selling off certain divisions.
 In 1984, IH finalizes a deal to sell the Agricultural Division, along with the name and logo, to Case Corporation.
 In 1986, the company reintroduces itself as Navistar International Corporation.
 To this day, the "International" brand name is still used on Navistar product lines and is recognized as a leader in the commercial vehicle industry.

-The Innovative Axial Flow Combine is Launched
+The Innovative Axial-Flow Combine is Launched

 Did you know?
 International Harvester’s Axial-Flow Combine, the breakthrough product of 1977, featured innovative rotary-type technology used by all combine makers today.